Surveys for Continuous Improvement

 • Do: The Do step is where the planned activities are executed.
 This is where the strategies and actions defined in the planning step are performed.

-• Check: Determine if the implemented actions have achieved the desired outcomes.
-Analyze the collected data and survey feedback and comparing the outcome against pre-established objectives.
-For example, we delivered < 50% planned stories.
+• Check: Collect feedback to evaluate the effectiveness of the actions taken.
+Analyze the collected data and survey feedback and compare the outcome against pre-established objectives.
+For example, < 10% deployed UI changes required remediation.
 Identify the root causes of variances to the plan.

-• Adjust: Make improvements to the process to further converge on goals.
+• Adjust: Make improvements to the process to further advance on the goals.

-The cycle needs to be repeated until objectives are achieved.
-At which point the improved process often becomes the new baseline (aka raising the bar), and the overall process may be restarted with a return to the Plan phase.
+The cycle repeats until objectives are achieved.
+At which point the improved process becomes the new baseline (aka raising the bar), and the overall process may be restarted with a return to the Plan phase.

-Well-designed surveys can be a useful tool for continuous improvement.
+Well-designed surveys can be an effective tool for continuous improvement.
 Here are some recommendations for adopting this approach:

 • Keep the survey short and focused.
 Shorter surveys are more likely to get higher response rates and better completion rates.
 Focus on key areas that align with your objectives and keep the number of questions manageable.